Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Introduction

+There is a long history of forecasting that has explored many factors to model EMS demand.
+The study of forecasting models dates back to the 1970s \cite{hall1971management, aldrich1971analysis}.
+Earlier studies in cities across the United States incorporated socio-demographic and socioeconomic variables to forecast daily demand \cite{aldrich1971analysis, siler1975predicting, kvaalseth1979statistical, mcconnel1998demand}.
+Other studies also found that weather factors and seasonality (season, day of the week, and holidays) could also be used to predict the daily ambulance demand \cite{Wong60, mccarthy2008challenge,channouf2007application,setzler2009ems}.

-However, these EMS models were developed under normal demands.
-They are unable to adapt to disasters such as the Covid-19 pandemic, where traffic patterns change and hospitals rapidly become overwhelmed.
-Studies in the 2016 Melbourne thunderstorm asthma epidemic \cite{andrew2017stormy} discovered a positive correlation between thunderstorm asthma cases and increased EMS demands through negative binomial time series regression analyses.
-To our best knowledge, no models specifically targeting Covid-19 related EMS demands have been proposed.
-However, earlier studies in France \cite{covid2020early, riou2020emergency} and Israel \cite{JSSZ20} also hinted correlations between Covid-19 case hospitalization and Covid-19 EMS demands.
-In this paper, we quantify this correlation by implementing time series regression with change point detection.
+Nevertheless, these EMS models were developed under normal conditions.
+It is unclear whether they are able to adapt to large-scale disasters such as the Covid-19 pandemic.
+Studies in the 2016 Melbourne thunderstorm asthma epidemic \cite{andrew2017stormy} discovered a positive correlation between thunderstorm asthma cases and increased EMS demand.
+To our best knowledge, no models specifically targeting Covid-19 related EMS demand have been proposed.
+However, earlier studies in France \cite{covid2020early, riou2020emergency} and Israel \cite{JSSZ20} hinted correlations between Covid-19 case hospitalization and Covid-19 EMS demand.

+The objective of this study is twofold.
+First, we seek to examine the long-term impact of Covid-19 on the temporal distribution of emergency calls and the average response time of ambulance assignment, dispatch and arrival.
+Second, we seek to design a predictive model to forecast the daily number of Covid-19 pandemic EMS calls.